instafluff/SleeplessInStardew/README.md

 > Your pet will love you just the same. <3

 ***Will this work in Multiplayer?***
-> I am planning to add multiplayer-support soon!
+> As of version 1.6.0, this works!
+And only the host needs the mod for this to work!

 # Credits
 Thank you to all the comfiest holes to helped get started with this Stardew Valley mod!